passerbyK/data-analysis/README.md

 ---

-Feel free to reach out and provide feedback or inquiries.
+Feel free to reach out and provide feedback or inquiries!
 These projects demonstrate the evolving expertise in the field of data science.